fewagency/best-practices/setup of new Laravel project.md

 .idea
 ```

-Add and commit all other files to git
+Add and commit all files to git

 ### In PhpStorm preferences:
-- Tools > Vagrant - Set instance folder, e.g. /Users/?/.composer/vendor/laravel/homestead
+* Tools > Vagrant - Set instance folder, e.g. /Users/?/.composer/vendor/laravel/homestead

 Exit preferences and load the new Homestead configuration via Tools > Vagrant > Provision

 ### In PhpStorm preferences:
-- Languages & Frameworks > PHP - Set the Interpreter to Homestead (which should be a Vagrant Remote) and leave include paths (everything under vendor will be auto-added by PhpStorm after the next composer update)
+* Languages & Frameworks > PHP - Set the *Interpreter* to "Homestead" (which should be a Vagrant Remote) and leave include paths (everything under vendor will be auto-added by PhpStorm after the next composer update)
-- Languages & Frameworks > PHP > Servers - Add new with chosen domain, then set path mappings on the main project directory and the public directory, e.g. /home/vagrant/Code/?
+* Languages & Frameworks > PHP > Servers - Add new with chosen domain, then set path mappings on the main project directory and the public directory, e.g. /home/vagrant/Code/?
-- Languages & Frameworks > PHP > PHPUnit - Add Remote Interpreter, Use custom autoloader path ?/vendor/autoload.php and Default configuration file path ?/phpunit.xml in the project directory on the Homestead machine
+* Languages & Frameworks > PHP > PHPUnit - *Add Remote Interpreter*, *Use custom autoloader* path ?/vendor/autoload.php and *Default configuration file* path ?/phpunit.xml in the project directory on the Homestead machine
-- Build, Execution, Deployment > Deployment - Edit or add "Homestead", Type SFTP, set SFTP Host and Web server root URL, then switch to Mapping tab and set Deployment path on server
+* Build, Execution, Deployment > Deployment - Edit or add "Homestead", Type *SFTP*, set SFTP Host and Web server root URL, then switch to the *Mapping* tab and set *Deployment path on server*
-- Project > Directories - Make vendor an Excluded folder
+* Project > Directories - Make *vendor* an *Excluded folder*
-- Other Settings > Laravel Plugin - Enable plugin
+* Other Settings > Laravel Plugin - Enable plugin

-Exit preferences and create a PhpStorm Run configuration via Run > Edit configurations of type PHPUnit called "Run PHPUnit" with Test scope Defined in the configuration file.
+Exit preferences and create a PhpStorm Run configuration via Run > Edit configurations of type PHPUnit called "Run PHPUnit" with *Test scope* *Defined in the configuration file*.

-### ssh into Homestead
-cd to the project folder
+### ssh into Homestead, cd to the project folder
 > chmod u+x artisan

 > composer require barryvdh/laravel-ide-helper --dev

 ### In PhpStorm
-Edit project’s composer.json to add this in section scripts > post-update-cmd - just before artisan optimize:
+Edit project’s composer.json to add this in section scripts > post-update-cmd - just before `artisan optimize`:
 ```json
 "php artisan ide-helper:generate",
 ```

-Edit app/Providers/AppServiceProvider.php and add this within the register() method:
+Edit app/Providers/AppServiceProvider.php and add this within the *register()* method:
 ```php
 if (!$this->app->environment('production')) {
   $this->app->register('Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider');
 }
 ```

-### ssh into Homestead
-cd to the project folder
+### ssh into Homestead, cd to the project folder
 > composer update

 Commit "ide-helper setup"

-### ssh into Homestead
-cd to the project folder
+### ssh into Homestead, cd to the project folder
 > composer require behat/behat behat/mink-extension laracasts/behat-laravel-extension --dev

 > vendor/bin/behat --init

 > cp .env.example .env.behat

-Create behat.yml in project root and enter:
+Create **behat.yml** in project root and enter:
 ```yml
 default:
   extensions: